 Applicants with 3+ years of professional experience as software or system engineers will be allowed to petition for the waiver of one or more prerequisites.
 Decisions regarding waivers will be at the discretion of instructors.

-All others interested in enrolling: Contact Renee Marshall, Enrollment Coordinator, who will verify that you meet the prerequisites prior to enrolling you in the program.
+Contact one of our advisors, who will verify that you meet the prerequisites prior to enrolling you in the program.

 We want to connect you with the information you need most.
 Request information about the cybersecurity program, delivered 100% online or in a hybrid format in Portland.
 We’ll help you learn more about the program, what it’s like to learn online from top-ranked OSU Ecampus and answer questions answered about the admission process.
 For on-campus instruction, please contact Renee Marshall, Enrollment Coordinator.